 Prerequisites and Other Courses

-Applicants must complete all preprofessional prerequisite courses at colleges or universities accredited by one of the six regional accrediting bodies, such as the Southern Association of Colleges and Schools.
+Applicants must complete all preprofessional prerequisite courses at colleges or universities accredited by one of the six regional accrediting bodies.
 To determine if a college or university is regionally accredited, visit the following website: http://www.chea.org/search/default.asp

 All applicants must complete the following PREPROFESSIONAL PREREQUISITE COURSES with a grade of C or better by the end of the fall semester before the Program’s academic year begins in late June.